 News reaches us through many sources and on many devices.
-The annual study of the Reuters Institute (Oxford) and the Hans-Bredow-Institut about changing news consumption shows international trends and developments.
+The annual study of the Reuters Institute (Oxford) about changing news consumption and the findings for Germany, carried out by the HBI, show international trends and developments.

 Technical devices and services available for consuming news continue to differentiate further.
 At the same time, the various options for consuming news are converging, as different types of service can be used on one single device.
 The technical and content-related base for information transfer within a society and opinion formation are hence changing considerably.
 How the population or – respectively - various groups within it, is altering its consumption of news and which role the various technical platforms and news services play in that process, are central questions posed in the Reuters Institute Digital News Survey.